rahmamohamud/Vision-Board/README.md

 ### Note:

 Vista is a personal project developed by me, a final-year tech student, to showcase my programming skills.
 It is not intended for commercial use or deployment in production environments.
 Your feedback on the application's functionality and code is highly valued for ongoing improvements.

+## Licences and Credits
+All image credits belong to [Freepik](freepik.com) and Icons to [Google Icons](https://fonts.google.com/icons).
+I designed and created the Vista logo and Vision Board myself.